7amzaGH/Network-Intrusion-Detection-Using-Machine-Learning/README.md

 - Inspired by network security research and machine learning applications in cybersecurity
 - Built with scikit-learn, Optuna, and other open-source libraries

-## 📧 Contact

-For questions or feedback, please reach out to [your-email@example.com]

 ---